-In addition to other safety measures taken some chose to apply for Domestic Violence Orders (DVO).
-Under the Domestic Violence & Protection Orders Act 2008 people experiencing current domestic violence can apply for a protection order.
+In addition to other safety measures taken some chose to apply for Family Violence Orders (FVO).
+Under the Family Violence Act 2016 people experiencing current domestic violence can apply for a protection order.
 These orders contain conditions that are legally enforceable and a chargeable offence to breach.
 These conditions can vary and are chosen by the aggrieved person to suit their unique situation.
 They can include prohibiting the user of violence from attending their home, being within 100 metres of them, and from contacting them.

-Before applying for a DVO it is important to consider whether or not taking this action will place you at further risk of violence and whether or not you are prepared to call Police every time there is a breach.
-On occasion DVOs can aggravate a situation further and some have difficulty reporting incidents to Police for various reasons.
+Before applying for a FVO it is important to consider whether or not taking this action will place you at further risk of violence and whether or not you are prepared to call Police every time there is a breach.
+On occasion FVOs can aggravate a situation further and some have difficulty reporting incidents to Police for various reasons.

 Please contact us here should you wish to discuss your options further.
 You can contact us anonymously.
 We do not make any sound recordings of our conversations, but we do record that we spoke to you.
 This record can be made anonymously.
 If you are unsure, please speak to our crisis workers at the commencement of the call.